Some of Montréal’s best hot chocolate

 Le Butterblume

 Le Butterblume has become one of the prettiest and most popular cafés in Mile End from day one.
 Its take on the tartine made on its homemade sourdough bread is now legendary.
-Its hot chocolate concoction is made with 65% Cacao Barry chocolate, some cocoa and love.
+Its hot chocolate concoction is made with 65% Weiss chocolate, some cocoa and love.
 Oh, and milk of course, regular or plant based.

 Website